How to Do Wash and Go’s on Fine Hair (a Go-to Guide)

 So my hair is fine (duh).

 Fine and Natural.
 It’s a combination of moderate and low porosity AND its density is low to moderate.
-That just means the circumference of MOST of my individual strands are small and some of my hair has difficulty receiving moisture while the rest of my hair handles moisture impartation and retention quite well.
+That just means the circumference of MOST of my individual strands is small, and some of my hair has difficulty receiving moisture, while the rest of my hair handles moisture impartation and retention quite well.

 In spite of the thickness of my hair, I’ve managed to figure out how to do a wash and go on my fine hair that yields lots of definition with a fair amount of volume.

-Volume will always be challenging due to my lack of density but there’s ways to make it appear more voluminous.
+Volume will always be challenging due to my lack of density, but there are ways to make it appear more voluminous.

 Now that we’ve got that out of the way, onto the wash and go tips.